luukvbaal/statuscol.nvim/README.md

 ### Custom click actions

 Custom sign/click action pairs can be passed through the `clickhandlers` table.
-Each element is the name of a sign, or `Lnum` and `FoldClose/Open/Other` for the number and fold columns.
+Each element is the name or pattern matching a sign (namespace), or `Lnum` and `FoldClose/Open/Other` for the number and fold columns.
 To modify the default actions, pass a table with the actions you want to overwrite to the `setup()` function:

 ```lua